The Black Cannabis Equity Initiative hosted a virtual webinar Friday to reflect on the passage of NJ Cannabis legalization last Thursday.

 NJWeedman explained he is not happy with NJ cannabis legalization.

 “I hoped it got snowed out!”
 NJWeedman exclaimed regarding the vote Thursday.
-However, “looking back to where we are today, I have to be happy, because yes, this was not the bill on the table in 1997.”
+However, “looking back to where we are today, I have to be happy.
+This was not the bill on the table in 1997.”

 Nonetheless, he said, “The people providing marijuana to the citizens of the state of New Jersey didn’t get anything out of the vote yesterday.
 I talk to a lot of the people on the black market.
 They feel similar.”